Poor Eye Closure

 ANATOMY & FUNCTION OF THE FACIAL NERVE

-The facial nerves control the muscles of facial expression.
-These include the frontalis muscle which raises the eyebrows, the orbicularis oculi muscle which closes the eyes, the zygomaticus muscles which raise the angle of the mouth.
-Incomplete eye closure, or lagophthalmos, is caused by facial nerve paralysis.
-The related branches of nerves are described below:
+Facial nerves are responsible for triggering the muscles related to facial expression.
+More specifically, the frontalis muscle raises the eyebrows, the orbicularis oculi muscle closes the eyes, and the zygomaticus muscles raise the angle of the mouth.
+Incomplete eye closure, also known as lagophthalmos, occurs when the eyes fail to close completely.
+This can cause a person’s eyes to get dry and irritated, and can also damage the cornea.

 ETIOLOGIES